freider/tsgen/README.md

 tsgen translates python *snake_case* field names and function names into *camelCase* variables and functions in typescript to conform with standard linting rules in each context.
 This renaming rule is currently non-optional.

 ### "Hot reloading"
-Add a `dev_reload_hook` call at the bottom of your flask app file to have the client code be automatically generated whenever you change your code in flask `development` mode (i.e. every time that flask reloads the app)
+Add a `dev_reload_hook` call at the bottom of your flask app file (at module level) to have the client code be automatically generated whenever you change your code in flask `development` mode.

 ```python
 from flask import Flask